AndreasLrx/ReddiTry/README.md

 - Implement test and documentation

 In addition to those constraints, we aim to add some BONUSES:

+- Continuous integration
+- Tutoriel for use the app

 - <p align="right">(<a href="#readme-top">Back to the top</a>)</p>